TUKUA TE PONO

-Meanwhile, Julian is slowly dying in torturous solitary confinement in the UK despite not being convicted of anything.
-The process is the punishment.
+While this undermined court process is being dragged out, Julian is slowly dying in torturous solitary confinement.
 According to medical experts he is likely to die if we don't free him in the next few months.

 Join A4A / take part in actions